DeciderWill/plylst-on-northflank/README.md

 - 2 Northflank addons:
    - Redis: Managed Redis ($4/pm)
-   - Postgres: Managed Postgres ($10-16/pm) with 8GB $0.3GB from there
+   - Postgres: Managed Postgres ($10-16/pm) with 8GB $0.3 per GB from there

 - 1 manual job:
    - Migrations: A manually triggered job to run migrations when required and on initialisation with CMD over-ride `rake --trace db:migrate`  ($1/pm)